SecureStrux/Guides/README.md

 1. Issue the `shell` command from the Appliance Shell's `Command>` prompt to change from the **Appliance Shell** to the **Bash Shell**.
 2. Set the scanning account's login shell to `/bin/bash` by executing the following command:
     ```Bash
-    #This comamnd will change the nessus_scan accounts login shell to /bin/bash.
+    #This comamnd will change the nessus-scan accounts login shell to /bin/bash.
 Change name of the account, if necessary.
-    chsh nessus_scan --shell /bin/bash
+    chsh nessus-scan --shell /bin/bash
     ```
 3. Confirm the change by viewing the scanning account's login shell in `/etc/passwd` by issuing the `cat /etc/passwd` command
     <img src="https://user-images.githubusercontent.com/86627856/169597316-9bd4ad60-96ca-46bf-b04e-d17e1637ee29.png" width=75% height=75%></br>